 An image of military accomplishment

-Campeche’s portrait of Castro commemorate this victory, featuring the governor standing in an exterior space beside the San Cristóbal fortress, built on the northeastern corner of the city.
+Campeche’s portrait of Castro commemorates this victory, featuring the governor standing in an exterior space beside the San Cristóbal fortress, built on the northeastern corner of the city.
 The fortress was part of the fortification project started in the second half of the 17th century and was designed primarily to protect San Juan from eastern land attacks.
 Castro is also surrounded by military attributes and emblems, including cannons.
 Beside him, on the lower right, a plinth is inscribed with the governor’s lineage, titles, and military career, as well as references to the defense of the Puerto Rican capital in 1797.
 The plinth is crowned by his monogram and an assortment of military symbols, with the shield of the Marquees of Lorca (the title held by the Castro’s father) over the inscription.

 Behind Castro is a pedestal and column, common elements in 18th-century European portraits.
 The steep walls of the fortress dominate the right side of the composition.
 Castro’s left arm guides the eye over the cannon in the middle ground, to one of the parapets of the fortress and an ample landscape, featuring the area of Puerta de Tierra (the land immediately east to the walled city of San Juan) and Puerto Rico beyond the bay.